On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

 In Section \ref{sec:examples}, we illustrate the concept of game graphs on two short examples.
 First, we construct rectangle graphs with chromatic number $3\omega-2$, which is only less by $2$ than Kostochka's claimed but unpublished lower bound of $3\omega$.
 Second, we reproduce Burling's construction of triangle-free intersection graphs of axis-parallel boxes in $\setR^3$ with $\chi=\Theta(\log\log n)$.
 Later sections contain the proofs of Theorems \ref{thm:filament}--\ref{thm:rectangle-K3}.

-The proof of Theorem \ref{thm:filament} relies on a result of Felsner \cite{Fel97} which determines exactly the competitivity of the on-line coloring problem on incomparability graphs of up-growing partial orders.
-The proofs of Theorems \ref{thm:subtree} and \ref{thm:rectangle} rely on the algorithm and the adversary strategy for the on-line coloring problem on forests.
-A well-known adversary strategy due to Bean \cite{Bea76}, later rediscovered by Gy\'arf\'as and Lehel \cite{GL88}, forces any on-line coloring algorithm to use at least $c$ colors on a forest with at most $2^{c-1}$ vertices.
-This lower bound is tightly matched by the algorithm called First-fit, discussed in Section \ref{sec:coloring}, which colors every $n$-vertex forest on-line using at most $\lfloor\log_2n\rfloor+1$ colors.
-A reduction to on-line coloring of forests is a final step in the proofs of Theorem \ref{thm:subtree} \ref{item:clean-subtree-upper} and Theorem \ref{thm:rectangle} \ref{item:clean-subtree-upper}.
-The adversary strategy used in the proof of Theorem \ref{thm:subtree} \ref{item:clean-subtree-lower}, presented in Section \ref{sec:construction}, can be viewed as a generalization of the above-mentioned adversary strategy of Bean for forests.
+The proof of Theorem \ref{thm:filament} relies on a result of Felsner \cite{Fel97}, which determines precisely the competitiveness of the on-line coloring problem on incomparability graphs of up-growing partial orders.
+The proofs of Theorems \ref{thm:subtree} and \ref{thm:rectangle} rely on the coloring algorithm and the adversary strategy for the on-line coloring problem on forests.
+A well-known adversary strategy due to Bean \cite{Bea76}, later rediscovered by Gyárfás and Lehel \cite{GL88}, forces any on-line coloring algorithm to use at least $c$ colors on a forest with at most $2^{c-1}$ vertices.
+This is tightly matched by the algorithm called First-fit, discussed in Section \ref{sec:coloring}, which colors every $n$-vertex forest on-line using at most $\lfloor\log_2n\rfloor+1$ colors.
+A reduction to on-line coloring of forests is a final step in the proofs of Theorem \ref{thm:subtree}~\ref{item:clean-subtree-upper} and Theorem \ref{thm:rectangle}~\ref{item:clean-subtree-upper}.
+Bean's adversary strategy underlies the results of \cite{PKK+13,PKK+14}, in particular, Theorem \ref{thm:rectangle}~\ref{item:clean-rectangle-lower}, whereas a generalization of Bean's strategy, which is presented in Section \ref{sec:construction}, underlies Theorem \ref{thm:subtree}~\ref{item:clean-subtree-lower}.

-An important ingredient in the proofs of Theorem \ref{thm:subtree} \ref{item:subtree-upper} and Theorem \ref{thm:rectangle} \ref{item:rectangle-upper} is a generalized breadth-first search procedure, which we call the \emph{$k$-clique breadth-first search} and which may be of independent interest.
-It allows us to reduce the respective coloring problem to clean overlap graphs in a similar way as the ordinary breadth-first search does for the case $\omega=2$ \cite{Gya85,KPW15}.
+An important ingredient in the proofs of Theorem \ref{thm:subtree}~\ref{item:subtree-upper} and Theorem \ref{thm:rectangle}~\ref{item:rectangle-upper} is a generalized breadth-first search procedure, which we call \emph{$k$-clique breadth-first search} and which may be of independent interest.
+It allows us to reduce the respective coloring problem to clean overlap graphs in a similar way as the ordinary breadth-first search does when $\omega=2$ \cite{Gya85,KPW15}.
 This is discussed in detail in Section \ref{sec:reduction-to-clean}.